leticia-cs/leticia-cs/README.md

 <img align="right" width="400" height="800" src="https://i.pinimg.com/originals/05/85/c4/0585c4293586457719e5b769bb0e84f1.jpg">

 ### **Nice to meet you!**
 I am a design student from Brazil with a passion for interfaces and finding ways to help people.
-I like to make a change!

 ### **What am I working on?**

-  - This semester, my classes are focused on web and app development, but also on audio and video production.
-We have a bunch of projects currently on development.
+  - Currently majoring in Design at University.
-  - I am now officially an intern!
-I am working hard as a designer and earning for it.
-It is very satisfiying to learn practical skills and to meet the staff.
-My boss is actually very nice and a great help to my self-improvement.
+  - I am an intern on a content creation agency in Campinas-SP.
+I mostly design for social media, like Instagram, but I also make printables (posters, menus, outdoors).
-  - Investing my free time on learning the web combo: HTML, CSS and JavaScript.
+  - Investing some of my free time on learning the web combo: HTML, CSS and JavaScript.
   - Trying not to overcook my Strawberry Jam 🙃

 ### **Extra**